-As discussed above, the primary racial segregation Antioch exhibits is a regional and inter-city phenomenon, meaning that BIPOC residents in Antioch (especially Black residents) are excluded from other parts of the Region but are not concentrated in neighborhoods within Antioch.
-The city does exhibit patterns of economic segregation though with concentrations of lower incomes and people experiencing poverty in the northwest portion of the city.
+As discussed above, the primary racial segregation Antioch exhibits is a regional and inter-city phenomenon, meaning that BIPOC residents in Antioch (especially Black residents) are excluded from other parts of the Region region but are not concentrated in neighborhoods within Antioch.
+The city does exhibit patterns of economic segregation, though with concentrations of lower incomes and people experiencing poverty in the northwest portion of the city.

-The sites inventory is not anticipated to exacerbate or create patterns of racial segregation.
-See Appendix B for visualizations of the sites inventory by income level on top of racial data by census tract.
-Figures 3-9 and 3-10 illustrate the inventory on top of data showing the median income and poverty rates of each census block.
-As illustrated in these figures and discussed in Appendix B, the distribution of sites is unlikely to exacerbate existing patterns of economic segregation or to create racial segregation, as demonstrated by the following facts:
+The sHousing Sites Linventory is not anticipated to exacerbate or create patterns of racial segregation.
+See Appendix B. Affirmatively Furthering Fair Housing for visualizations of the sSites inventory by income level on top of racial data by census tract.
+Figures 3-9101 and 3-10112 illustrate the Sites inventory on top of data showing alongside the median income and poverty rates of each census block.
+As illustrated in these figures and discussed in Appendix B, the The distribution of sites is unlikely to exacerbate existing patterns of economic segregation or to create racial segregation, as demonstrated by the following facts:

-- The one census tract with the highest median income includes one site and it is an affordable housing site. - The census tracts with the lowest median incomes have a mix of affordable and market-rate sites to bring a balanced approach of adding investment in these communities while also providing anchors against displacement risk where it is highest I northwestern Antioch. - The sites inventory identifies only one site in the census tract experiencing the greatest rates of poverty, which is Antioch's R/ECAP (the Sycamore neighborhood).
-The sites inventory includes one market-rate site here.
-It does not site low-income units in areas with a greater concentration of lowincome households.
+- The one-census tract with the highest median income includes one site and it is an affordable housing site. - The census tracts with the lowest median incomes have a mix of affordable and market-rate sites.

+This\to\brings a balanced approach of adding investment in these communities, while also providing anchors against displacement risk where it is highest int northwestern Antioch. - The R/ECAP Sycamore Neighborhood experiences the highest rates of poverty and contains one site, which is market-rate.
+The sites inventory identifies only one site in the census tract experiencing the greatest rates of poverty, which is Antioch's R/ECAP (the Sycamore neighborhood).
+The sites